Learn something new every day

 This fruit is commonly found canned at grocery stores serving Asian communities.
 Young coconut meat can also be harvested from whole young coconuts, which are found fresh in most well-stocked produce sections.
 When they are sold fresh, young coconuts are generally off-white and fibrous on the outside.
 Young coconuts look this way because they are sold with the green outer husk already removed.
 In contrast, a mature coconut has a hard, bark-like outer shell with dense, white meat inside.

 When they are sold in stores, these coconuts usually come wrapped in clear plastic wrap.
-The young coconut meat is contained inside a hard shell that is located inside the fibrous outer hull.
+The fruit is contained inside a hard shell that is located inside the fibrous outer hull.
 Young coconut meat is so soft that it can be scooped from the coconut with a spoon.
 When a young coconut has not yet had time to develop gelatinous meat, it contains only liquid inside.

 Desserts that have this ingredient include young coconut tapioca, cakes, and pies.
 Young coconut meat is also blended into drinks, like cocktails and smoothies.
 It is a common replacement ingredient in vegan and raw food diets, and it appears in many in fruit salads and fruit cocktails.